 No regular species composition sampling was conducted in 2018, 2019, or 2020.
-In 2019, three sampling efforts targeting bull trout were conducted once per week in June at sites throughout the Dungeness and Gray Wolf rivers.
+In 2019, three sampling efforts targeting bull trout (Salvelinus confluentus) were conducted once per week in June at sites throughout the Dungeness and Gray Wolf rivers.

 3.5 Determining Species